Kia Stonic Review & Prices

 Interior style, infotainment and accessories

-Everything is simple and easy to use inside, but the cabin is a bit plain and dominated by dark materials
+Everything is simple and easy to use inside, but the cabin is a bit plain and dominated by cheap materials

 The Stonic’s interior looks a bit plain and dark, though you can jazz it up with some colourful trim inserts available from the options list.
 The layout is simple and clear, so you can find whatever button or knob you’re looking for without taking your eyes off the road for too long.
 Everything feels solidly put together, but the plastics feel hard and cheap.
 The Peugeot 2008 has a much more interesting, higher quality interior.

 An 8.0-inch touchscreen infotainment system is fitted as standard on all Stonic models.
-On the base model, it just has DAB radio and Bluetooth but you can connect your phone via Apple CarPlay or Android Auto to use your preferred navigation and entertainment apps.
+It has DAB radio and Bluetooth but you can connect your phone via Apple CarPlay or Android Auto to use your preferred navigation and entertainment apps.
 Higher-spec models have built-in sat nav which works well enough but, again, you’ll possibly just connect your phone.
 The screen itself looks crisp and responds promptly when pressed.

 Other standard features on all Stonic models include air con, cruise control, rear parking sensors and four electric windows.
-Higher-spec models also have a reversing camera and privacy glass, and even heated front seats and steering wheel on the top-grade GT-Line S.
+There’s also a reversing camera and, on all but the basic model, privacy glass, and even heated front seats and steering wheel for both the 3 model and the top-grade GT-Line S.

 MPG, emissions and tax

 The Stonic’s fuel economy is pretty much exactly average for this type of car.
-The 100hp version of the 1.0-litre turbocharged petrol engine can do an average economy of 51mpg, according to the official numbers, and the 120hp mild-hybrid version can do 50mpg.
-Driving in the real world, you should easily get mid-40s from both of them.
+The 98hp version of the 1.0-litre turbocharged petrol engine can do an average economy of 51mpg on the smallest 16-inch wheels, according to the official numbers.
+Driving in the real world, you should easily get mid-40s or better.

 Safety and security